Venues

 Old shack in the middle of nowhere in Friedrichshain, but since they

-have installed an air-conditioner that is really working you can dare
+have installed a properly working air-conditioner you can dare going

-to go there.
+there.
 Mainly indie and electronic nights, very busy.
-Try it in
+Try this place

 or little markets on Sunday afternoons.